SherlokSchumann/network_security/readme.txt

 SSH HONEYPOT
 ============

+Note Jul 6 2026: Support for multiple ports has been added

 A lightweight SSH honeypot written in Python for a Network Security project.
 It listens on a TCP port, impersonates an OpenSSH server, and logs everything an attacker does — including the passwords they try — without